Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Regulators of the U.S. banking sector, their resolution methods and the crises of 1980's

 During the crises of 1980's, these two related sectors of the U.S. banking industry, namely commercial banks and S\&L's, witnessed the highest number of failures since the Great Depression as depicted in Figure \ref{fig:failedInst_1}.
 Notably, the FDIC and FSLIC underwent contrasting trajectories following the crises.
 While the FDIC survived the crisis, albeit with depleted insurance funds, the FSLIC faced insolvency by the end of the crisis and was closed in 1989 at a cost of \$132 billion to the taxpayer \citep{fdiccrisis}.

 When banks and S\&Ls failed, the FDIC and FSLIC applied one of the following three resolution methods \citep{walter2004closing}: \begin{enumerate} \item Type I: Open Bank Assistance (OBA) - Under this resolution method, the regulator provides financial assistance to acquirers toward the purchase of a failing bank or grants direct assistance to the failing bank. \item Type II: Purchase and Assumption (P\&A) - Resolutions under this category consist of acquiring a part of the assets and liabilities of a failed bank by a participating institution. \item Type III: Deposit Payout (PO) - Under this resolution category, the regulator liquidates the failed institution and pays out its insured depositors from the insurance fund. \end{enumerate} Each of the three resolution methods described above involve a progressively more severe breakdown of relationships between the bank and its customers \citep{ashcraft2005banks}.
 For instance while a Type I resolution method ensures continuity of banking relationships, a Type III resolution terminates all such relationships.
-We compare the decision rules employed by the FDIC and FSLIC in assigning of the three resolution methods to failed institutions during the crises of 1980's in addition to assessing their decisions against recommended decision rules from theoretical studies.
-Our results expose specific weaknesses in the FSLIC's decision structure and the FDIC's relative strengths that are likely to have contributed to the former's failure in 1989 and the latter's continued survival.